javimosch/superinsights/docs/features/ai-analysis.md

 # AI Analysis

+## What it is

-AI Analysis generates an LLM-written report (Markdown) for a project over a selected time range by aggregating SuperInsights data (page views, events, timed events, errors, and performance web vitals) and sending it to an LLM via OpenRouter.
+AI Analysis generates an LLM-written report (Markdown) for a project over a selected time range.

+It aggregates SuperInsights data (page views, events, timed events, errors, and performance web vitals), optionally applies an analysis preset, and sends the payload to an LLM via OpenRouter.
-## Access

-- Authenticated users only.
+## Base URL / mount prefix

+This repo runs SuperInsights as a standalone Express app.

+- Project UI routes are mounted at `/projects/*`.
+- Preset API routes are mounted at `/ai-analysis/*`.

+If you mount SuperInsights behind a reverse proxy or under a prefix, that prefix applies to **all** routes.

+Example: if mounted under `/superinsights`, then:

-- AI Analysis is not available via public links.
+- AI Analysis page: `GET /superinsights/projects/:projectId/ai-analysis`
+- Presets API: `GET /superinsights/ai-analysis/presets`

 ## Configuration

-Set the following environment variables:
+### OpenRouter

 - `OPENROUTER_API_KEY` (required)
   - Your OpenRouter API key.